minetest/irrlicht/README.md

 Testing
 ---------
 Tests can be run by executing ctest from the build directory.
 For example:
- - `ctest --verbose --parallel`
+ - `cd build_dir; ctest --verbose --parallel`

 The following options for unit tests are available:
 * `BUILD_TESTING` (default: `ON`) - Build unit tests
 * `UNITTEST_FLAGS` (default: "") - Extra compiler flags for unit tests.

-Log files from ctest can be found in the Testing directory under the build dir.
+Log files can be found in build_dir/Testing.

 Platforms
 ---------